Good Clinical Practices

 GCP Toolkit | GCP Training

-GCP standards are set by the International Council for Harmonisation (ICH).
-FDA expects implementation of GCP standards for studies generating clinical trial data.
+The Food and Drug Administration (FDA) expects implementation of GCP standards for studies generating clinical trial data.
 NIH expects investigators conducting clinical trials to be trained in GCP standards.

 - ICH E6 Guideline for Good Clinical Practice (Basis for GCP Requirements)